Master Agreement (E204CW)

 2. A license agreement that protects the Software to the same extent as this Agreement accompanies each copy of the Software, and the recipient agrees to the terms and conditions of the license agreement;

 3. Customer reproduces all copyright and trademark attributions and notices; and

-4. Customer does not charge others a fee for the use of the Software.
+4. Customer does not charge a fee to others for the use of the Software.

 k.
-Staging Server License: Customer may use the Software under a Server License to build and test Value-Added Applications and map caches; conduct user acceptance, performance, and load testing of other third-party software; stage new commercial data updates; and conduct training activities as described in the Documentation.
-Customer may use Value-Added Applications and map caches with Development and Deployment Servers.
+Staging Server License.
+Customer may use the Software under a Server License to build and test Value-Added Applications and map caches; conduct user acceptance, performance, and load testing of other third-party software; stage new commercial data updates; and conduct training activities as described in the Documentation.
+Customer may use Value-Added Applications and map caches with Development and Deployment Server Licenses.

 2.2 Permitted Uses

 1. Install, access, or store Software and Data on electronic storage device(s);